fbipetro/GLoG/README.md

 - _synthetic.py_

-shows how to use GLoG to create the entropy diagram of the signal to assist in the visual analysis of the spatio-temporal data.
+shows how to use GLoG to create the entropy diagram of the signal.